 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your elbow issue.
 They are dedicated to providing each patient with specialized orthopedic care and are equipped with the most advanced resources, which allows your specialist to focus exclusively on diagnosing and treating your elbow pain.

-Our board-certified and fellowship-trained doctors, Dr. Brian Blair, Dr. David Everman, Dr. J. Christopher Gayton, Dr. Robert Leak, Dr. Andrew Putman, and Dr. Todd Tupis, are highly skilled in their respected field of evaluating and treating elbow injuries and conditions.
+Our board-certified and fellowship-trained doctors, Dr. Brian Blair, Dr. Nathaniel Evans, Dr. David Everman, Dr. J. Christopher Gayton, Dr. Max Gehrman, Dr. Robert Leak, Dr. Edward Mikol, Dr. Andrew Putman, and Dr. Todd Tupis, are highly skilled in their respected field of evaluating and treating elbow injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving treatment options that are available to them.
 Our doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our elbow specialists are committed to pursuing nonsurgical options first, such as physical therapy, anti-inflammatory medications, or injections.
 At the same time, our elbow surgeons will recommend surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment you ultimately receive for your elbow pain, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.